sictweb/bti425-2020/notes/angular-intro-inclass.md

 Why did we name it "io"?
 It will do *input* and *output*, otherwise known as data binding.

-First, locate and edit the component's program code.
+First, let's do *output*.
+Locate and edit the component's program code.
 Declare a class property to hold your name.
 In TypeScript, this is done like this:
 ```ts
 myName: String;
 ```